allisonmiao/TSWD-Portfolio/critique-by-design.md

 # Critique by Design with Tableau (MakeoverMonday)

-Detailed step-by-step progress of redesigning a visualization.
+Detailed step-by-step progress of redesigning a visualization from MakeoverMonday.

 ## Step one: choose a data visualization from MakeoverMonday